Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 10 Januari 2026 02.27.47 UTC
+- WIB: Sabtu, 10 Januari 2026 03.35.01 UTC
-- WITA: Sabtu, 10 Januari 2026 03.27.47 UTC
+- WITA: Sabtu, 10 Januari 2026 04.35.01 UTC
-- WIT: Sabtu, 10 Januari 2026 04.27.47 UTC
+- WIT: Sabtu, 10 Januari 2026 05.35.01 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: inspirational
+Kategori: funny